Gositi/discord-fs/README.md

 ### Other
 These bugs will be fixed whenever there is time, but most likely in a future minor release.
-- In very special conditions, ghost uploads of files may occur (copies of files unknown to the FS)
+- Copies of files in the FS channel that is unknown to the program may occur under very special conditions

 ## Roadmap
 Updated versions of this program will be released continuously (whenever I decide to work on it).